flowerforce/flower/packages/flower-react/README.md

 Flower enables the quick creation of forms.

 It keeps track of the form's validity status.
-This status not only facilitates displaying error messages to the user but can also be leveraged for implementing flow rules.
+Not only does this status facilitate displaying error messages to the user, but it can also be leveraged to implement flow rules.

 ### Basic Usage